Small Bedroom Decorating Ideas

 - Most people respond positively to light neutral colors.
 Your goal is to make your home appeal to the largest number of buyers possible.

-- Paint is a cheap and quick way to give a small space an immediate facelift.
-Proper color combinations can deceive the eye into thinking that a small bedroom is larger than it really is, or take an awkward bedroom and minimize the graceless areas.
+- Paint is a cheap and quick way to give any space an immediate facelift.
+Proper color combinations can deceive the eye into thinking that a small bedroom is larger than it really is, or take an awkward-shaped room with weird angles and badly-placed windows bedroom and minimize these graceless areas.

 - Pale colors reflect light, and can visually expand a small bedroom by giving the impression of pushing back the walls.